ntustison/Histograms/Text/results.md

 shift.
 Using the original set of 10 young healthy data with no N4 preprocessing, we created a reference distribution according to [@He:2016aa], which resulted in an approximate distribution of $\mathcal{N}(0.45, 0.24)$.
-This produced 0 voxels being classified as belonging to cluster 1 (i.e., ventilation defect) because two standard deviations from the mean is less than 0 and cluster 1 resides between -3 and -2 standard deviations.
-However using N4-preprocessed images produced something closer,  $\mathcal{N}(0.56, 0.22)$, to the published values, $\mathcal{N}(0.52, 0.18)$, reported in [@He:2016aa], resulting in a non-empty set for cluster 1.
+This produced 0 voxels being classified as belonging to Cluster 1 (i.e., ventilation defect) because two standard deviations from the mean is less than 0 and Cluster 1 resides between -3 and -2 standard deviations.
+However using N4-preprocessed images produced something closer,  $\mathcal{N}(0.56, 0.22)$, to the published values, $\mathcal{N}(0.52, 0.18)$, reported in [@He:2016aa], resulting in a non-empty set for that cluster.

 In addition to this pointing to a potential issue when applying linear binning to multi-site data, it prompted us to look at an associated precision issue due